pibooth/pibooth/README.rst

 * Support all cameras compatible with gPhoto2, OpenCV and Raspberry Pi
 * Support for hardware buttons and lamps on Raspberry Pi GPIO
 * Fully driven from hardware buttons / keyboard / mouse / touchscreen
-* Preview during countdown
 * Auto-start at the Raspberry Pi startup
 * Animate last pictures during idle time
 * Store final pictures and the individual captures
 * Printing final pictures using CUPS server (printing queue indication)
-* Custom texts can be added on the final pictures (customizable fonts, colors, alignments)
+* Custom texts can be added on the final picture (customizable fonts, colors, alignments)
-* Custom background(s) and overlay(s) can be added on final pictures
+* Custom background(s) and overlay(s) can be added on the final picture
 * All settings available in a configuration file (most common options in a graphical interface)
-* Customize the behavior by developing your own plugin
+* Highly customizable thanks to it plugin system: you can develop your own plugin

 .. image:: https://raw.githubusercontent.com/pibooth/pibooth/master/templates/gallery.png
    :align: center